 INSERT INTO PRODUCT (NAME, PRICE, DESCRIPTION) VALUES (:NEW_NAME, :NEW_PRICE, :NEW_DESCRIPTION) RETURNING PRODUCT_ID

 This query contains the RETURNING clause that will return the value of the PRODUCT_ID field after it is changed in the BEFORE INSERT trigger.
 In this case, it makes no sense to specify the value of the UpdateOptions.GeneratorName property.
 Besides, it is necessary to specify the following properties for the PRODUCT_ID field because the value of this field is not entered directly: Required = False and ReadOnly = True.
-As to the rest, everything is approximately the way it is arranged for the directory of manufacturers.
+Everything else is set up similarly to way we did it for the Customer dataset .

-Creating logs
+Creating a secondary module

-There will be only one log called "Invoices" in our application.
-Unlike directories, logs contain quite a lot of records and new records are often added to them.
+There will be only one secondary module in our application, named "Invoices".
+Unlike primary datasets, secondary datasets typically contain larger numbers of records and new records are added frequently.

-An invoice consists of a title where some general attributes are described (number, date, customer …) and invoice lines with the list of products, their quantities, prices, etc. It is convenient to have two grids for such documents: the main one shows the data about the header of the invoice and the detailed one shows the list of products.
-That is why we need to place two TDBGrid components on the document form and link a separate TDataSource to each of them that will be linked to its TFDQuery, in its turn.
-In our case, the dataset with document headers will be called qryInvoice, and the dataset with document lines will be called qryInvoiceLine.
+An invoice consists of a title where some general attributes are described (number, date, customer …) and invoice lines with the list of products, their quantities, prices, etc. It is convenient to have two grids for such documents: the main one (master) shows the data about the header of the invoice and the detailed one shows the list of products.
+That is why we need to place two TDBGrid components on the document form and link a separate TDataSource to each of them that will be linked to its respective TFDQuery.
+In our sample, the dataset with document headers (the master set) will be called qryInvoice, and the dataset with document lines (the detail set) will be called qryInvoiceLine.

 We will use the Transaction property of both datasets to specify the trRead read-only transaction that is located in the dmInvoicedata module.
 Use the UpdateTransaction property to specify the trWrite transaction and the Connection property to specify the connection located in the main data module.

-Most logs contains a field with the document creation date.
-In order to reduce the amount of retrieved data, such a notion as a work period is usually introduced to reduce the data sent to the client.
-A work period is a range of dates for which the work documents are required.
-Since the application can have more than one log, it makes sense to add variables containing the start and end dates of a work period to the global dmMain data module that is used by all modules working with the database in one way or another.
-Once the application is started, the work period is usually defined by the dates when the current quarter starts and ends (other options are possible).
-While working with the application, the user can change the work period.
+Secondary datasets usually contain a field with the document creation date.
+In order to reduce the amount of retrieved data, a notion such as a work period is commonly implemented in the application to reduce the set of data sent to the client.
+A work period is a range of dates for which the records are required.
+Since the application can have more than one secondary dataset, it makes sense to add variables containing the start and end dates of a work period to the global dmMain data module that is used by all modules working with the database in one way or another.
+Once the application is started, the work period could be defined by the dates when the current quarter starts and ends, or some other appropriate start/end date pair.
+The application could include the capability for the user to change the work period while working with the application.

-Since the latest documents are the most requested ones, it makes sense to sort them by date in the reverse order.
-Taking the above into account, the query will look like this in the SQL property of the qryInvoice dataset:
+Since the latest documents are the most requested ones, it makes sense to sort them by date in reverse order.
+Taking that into account, the query will look like this in the SQL property of the qryInvoice dataset:

 SELECT invoice.invoice_id AS invoice_id, invoice.customer_id AS customer_id, customer.NAME AS customer_name, invoice.invoice_date AS invoice_date, invoice.total_sale AS total_sale, IIF(invoice.payed=1, 'Yes', 'No') AS payed FROM invoice JOIN customer ON customer.customer_id = invoice.customer_id WHERE invoice.invoice_date BETWEEN :date_begin AND :date_end ORDER BY invoice.invoice_date DESC

-While opening this dataset, it will be necessary to initiate the query parameters:
+While opening this dataset, it will be necessary to initialise the query parameters:

 qryInvoice.ParamByName('date_begin').AsSqlTimeStamp := dmMain.BeginDateSt; qryInvoice.ParamByName('date_end').AsSqlTimeStamp := dmMain.EndDateSt; qryInvoice.Open;